impl/site-configs/README.md

 ========
 This will overwrite data on /dev/nvme0n1p2 irrevocably.

 Are you sure?
-(Type 'yes in capital letters): YES Enter passphrase for /dev/nvme0n1p2:
+(Type 'yes' in capital letters): YES Enter passphrase for /dev/nvme0n1p2:
 Verify passphrase: